JamesIves/hlds-docker/README.md

 > [!IMPORTANT]
 > The following steps will not work if you're using a system running on ARM or Mac Silicone architecture.
 Running via a Linux distribution is recommended.

-1. Define the game you want to start to run.
+1. Define the game you want the server to run.
 You can do this by setting an environment variable on your command line.

 ```bash
 export GAME=cstrike